-Hoover Dam bridge shut down briefly after report of man with gun
+Hoover Dam bridge shut down for hours after report of man with gun

 Jenn Deak was in the visitor center of Hoover Dam about to watch a video on the structure before taking the tour when she heard a security officer yell, "Halt."
 It is unclear who the officer was addressing.

-Shortly after she heard security yell Deak and what she said were another 50-100 people on the tour were evacuated from the dam.
+Shortly after she heard security yell, Deak and what she said were another 50-100 people on the tour were evacuated from the dam.

 Tours were suspended until further notice, according to a Bureau of Reclamation tweet.